uabrc/CINL-Docs/docs/bids/heudiconv.rst

 The container for Heudiconv can be found on their `DockerHub page
 <https://hub.docker.com/r/nipy/heudiconv>`__, and the source code can be found
 on their `github page <https://github.com/nipy/heudiconv>`__.
-When downloading the image file, monitor these pages for updated releases.
-If the updated releases do not work correctly, use a previous version and report the issue on github.
+Currently, the latest working Singularity container is version 0.5.4.

 To begin, open a terminal window on Cheaha either through the HPC Desktop portal at `<rc.uab.edu>`__ or through your own personal VNC session.
 If you are working